Words Not to Use in Sales

 Unfortunately, many salespeople also use words to ruin their chances of winning a deal.

 Too much of sales depends on chance.
-Don’t lose a deal because you weren’t careful with your words -- the 17 phrases below are ones that all reps should avoid.
+Don’t lose a deal because you weren’t careful with your words -- using any of the below phrases in emails is a major mistake.

 There are two fatal mistakes here: an apology and the insinuation that you’re being interruptive.